willothy/nvim-cokeline/README.md

 function, it has to take the `buffer` linked to the line that component belongs to as a parameter.

-That `buffer` parameter is itself a key-value table with the following keys:
+That `buffer` parameter is a key-value table with the following keys:
 ```lua
   buffer = {
     -- The buffer's internal number as reported by `:ls`.